Chucny/ChucnyServer/README.md

 4. Launch Pokémon GO, select the **"Pokemon Trainer Club"** login option, enter any username/password combination, and enjoy your server!
 ---

-## 💾 MariaDB
+## 💾 MariaDB & SQLite
 Note: MariaDB isn't needed, the server will save everything in <code>json</code> files.
 This feature still allows you to back up players, pokestops and gyms.
+SQLite is also supported.
 **How to use**:
-1. Install MariaDB
+1. Install MariaDB (or for SQLite, create a file called `local_backup.db`
 2. Put the MariaDB port, password, name and username in <code>config.py</code>
 3. Run the MariaDB database
 4. Run <code>database.py</code> and type <code>/help</code> for help with commands